Compare level term life insurance quotes

 Will my family have to pay tax on the pay out?

-This will depend on how much the pay-out is and how much your estate is worth.
-You can consider the option of putting your life insurance policy ‘in trust’.
-This is a relatively simple legal procedure that means its value won’t be counted as part of your estate, so will be protected from inheritance tax.
+You can consider the option of putting your life insurance in trust.
+This means its value won’t be counted as part of your estate, so will be protected from inheritance tax.
 However, the money should still go to the people you want to receive it.